cktang88/viz-proj/process-book/process.md

-## process-book
+# Process Book

-NOTE: this is a WIP, and will most likely be heavily modified as the final deadline approaches.
+> NOTE: this is a WIP, and will most likely be heavily modified as the final deadline approaches.

+Overview and Motivation
+---
+Provide an overview of the project goals and the motivation for it.
+Consider that this will be read by people who did not see your project proposal.

+Related Work
+---
+Anything that inspired you, such as a paper, a web site, visualizations we discussed in class, etc.

+Questions
+---
+What questions are you trying to answer?
+How did these questions evolve over the course of the project?
+What new questions did you consider in the course of your analysis?

+Data
+---
+Source, scraping method, cleanup, etc.

+Implementation
+---
+Describe the intent and functionality of the visualizations you implemented.
+Provide clear and well-referenced images showing the key design and interaction elements.